nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### JSON File

-A file which is used to store data in, which adheres to a format called
+A file which is used to store data, which adheres to a format called
 <a href="https://en.wikipedia.org/wiki/JSON" target="_blank">JavaScript Object Notation (JSON)</a>.

 [Back to Table of Contents](#table-of-contents)